AdaCore/spark2014/docs/ug/spark_2014.rst

 - The use of controlled types is not permitted.

-- Raising and handling of exceptions is not currently permitted (exceptions can be included in a program but proof must be used to show that they cannot be raised).
+- Handling of exceptions is not permitted.

 Uses of these features in |SPARK| code are detected by |GNATprove| and reported as errors.
 Formal verification is not possible on subprograms using these